abstractspace/abstractspace.github.io/_posts/2017-07-31-Theoretical-Minimum.md

 ---
 layout: post
-title: The Theoretical Minimum
+title: Theoretical Minimum
 comments: true
 usemathjax: true
 ---

-A much easier way to make posts from my phone is to use termux along with git.
+Now I'm using Termux and git on my phone to make posts.

-I just found the website called the Theoretical Minumum.
-It has a lot of really good lectures on physics by Leonard Susskind.
-I have watched Feynman's lectures on QED available on Youtube and they left me wanting to know more.
-I skipped through some of Dr. Susskind's lecture on Quantum Field Theory and learned a lot!
+I found a website called the Theoretical Minimum and there are a lot of good lectures on physics and quantumn mechanics.

 {% if page.comments %}
 <div id="disqus_thread"></div>